-They will provide protection for a wide variety of wildlife and plant habitats: bald eagles, ospreys, songbirds, cardinals, ibis, blue heron, great white egrets, eastern bluebirds, purple martins, deer, wood ducks, oak, maple, ash, evergreens, cedar, palmettos, mulberry, persimmons, pecan, and hackberry.
+Kilgore Plantation will provide habitat for a wide variety of wildlife and plant habitats: bald eagles, ospreys, songbirds, cardinals, ibis, blue heron, great white egrets, eastern bluebirds, purple martins, deer, wood ducks, oak, maple, ash, evergreens, cedar, palmettos, mulberry, persimmons, pecan, and hackberry.
 Especially exciting is the creation of habitat for the Louisiana black bear (Ursus americanus luteolus) which has declined in recent decades due to loss of forests in the region.